 Friday Night Erev Shabbat Services

 Children are invited up to the bimah every Friday night to share in the Kiddush and then remain on the bimah for a blessing given by the Rabbis.
-Each week, Rabbi Folberg or Rabbi Rose delivers a short sermon/d’var Torah designed to teach, connect, and inspire.
+Each week, Rabbi Folberg or Rabbi Levy delivers a short sermon/d’var Torah designed to teach, connect, and inspire.
 Cantorial Soloist Sarah Avner provides a mix of familiar and modern music to enhance Shabbat worship.

 Family Service and Shabbat Dinner